chuck2076/Homework_6_Weather_Page_CRS/README.md

 4. The 5 Day Forecast displays the date, an icon representation of weather conditions, temperature, wind speed and humidity.

+Things I was not able to accomplish in time:

+1. Display the UV index.
+For some reason, whenever I tried to display the index it came up as null and broke the code, even though console log showed it with a value.
+I had to pull a Black Widow and sacrifice it for the sake of the team.

+2. Being a project week, I just plain ran out of time to code out local storage for the past search buttons.
+Maybe I'll get to it before the end of the Boot Camp.

 ```